dlsc-software-consulting-gmbh/GemsFX/README.md

 ## DateRangeView

 A view that allows the user to specify a date range.
 The view supports defining a couple of presets for quick range selection, e.g. "last week".
+The left and right month views are bound so that the right calendar will never allow the user to specify a date that is earlier than those dates shown in the left month view.

 ![DateRangeView](gemsfx/docs/date-range-view.png)